My Raspberry Pi is setup as a home server, providing me access and control of my content through several services:

 I posted an article about how to configure tinc for this purpose, but this DigitalOcean tutorial is good resource too.
 This involves setting up the network’s configuration, generating key-pairs and copying the key-pairs between the machine.

-With tinc working, all the services on the home server can be accessed through a local IP on the VPS, like
+With tinc working, all the services on the home server can be accessed through a local IP on the cloud server, like

 10.0.0.2:8112 for Deluge.
 Time to turn that into something nice like

-The subdomains point to the VPS’s IP address.
-The VPS has a NGINX server running with the official NGINX Docker image.
+The subdomains point to the cloud server’s IP address.
+The cloud server has a NGINX server running with the official NGINX Docker image.
 NGINX is setup as a proxy server to the home server’s IP address using the NGINX documentation, meaning external traffic is forwarded through the tinc link to the home server.

 HTTPS is used to ensure all data transport is encrypted.
 This requires valid SSL certificates which can be obtained for free with Let’s Encrypt through their automated verification process.
 To setup Let’s Encrypt to automatically renew I used bringnow’s docker-letsencrypt-manager and shared the volumes with the NGINX container.
 A very useful tool when working with HTTPS is SSL Labs’ SSL Test.